-Describe the aquatic plants and animals occurring in the areas affected by the project, noting the patterns and distribution in the waterways and any associated wetlands and lacustrine environments .
+Describe the aquatic plants and animals occurring in the areas affected by the project, noting the patterns and distribution in the waterways and any associated wetlands and lacustrine environments (For instance, rivers, creeks and streams, swamps, waterholes, drainage channels, intermittent water features, dams, man-made channels etc).
 The description of the plants and animals present or likely to be present in the area will at least include:

-- fish species, mammals, reptiles, amphibians, crustaceans and aquatic invertebrates occurring in the waterways within the affected area - any threatened or near threatened migratory marine birds and their habitat - aquatic plants - · aquatic and benthic substrate - habitat downstream of the project, or potentially impacted due to currents in associated lacustrine environments.
+- fish species, mammals, reptiles, amphibians, crustaceans and aquatic invertebrates and their distribution, occurring in the waterways within the affected area, and/or those in any associated lacustrine environment - habitat requirements, including fish passage and their sensitivity to changes in habitat, instream flow regime, water levels and quality - any threatened or near threatened species known, or likely to occur, within the lacustrine environment of the affected area, and their habitat - aquatic plant communities and extent (species, density, height, area, condition etc) - aquatic and benthic substrate - habitat downstream of the project, or potentially impacted due to currents in associated lacustrine environments.